AFactor/pipeline-code/README-Phoenix.md

 of deployContext to ensure it is not lazymapped.
 Lazy maps are not serialiazable and  all jenkins jobs must be serialiazable.

-bluemix information is defined here as well as ucd information. if you would like different keys to be defined for a service you wish to deploy it will need to be added here, there is also the metadata hash which can take any key/value pair if you dont wish to explicitly define anything.
-Generally speaking these shouldnt need to be modified and should cover everything necessary for ucd deployments, if in the future another type of deployment is to be added, then the extra fields required for the deployment, can be defined in the above files.
+bluemix information is defined here as well as ucd information. if you would like different keys to be defined for a service you wish to deploy it will need to be added here, there is also the metadata hash which can take any key/value pair if you don't wish to explicitly define anything.
+Generally speaking these shouldn't need to be modified and should cover everything necessary for ucd deployments, if in the future another type of deployment is to be added, then the extra fields required for the deployment, can be defined in the above files.

 ##### Artifact Information